 How does a machine “learn” anyway?
 As humans, we learn from prior as well as new experiences, but this is not always a linear, rules-driven process.
 With artificial intelligence such as machine learning, the same case can be made: a machine learns from prior experiences, and also from how exceptions are handled by any human intervention.
+I discussed this in a blog on The Digitalist a few years back, Black Box or White Box?
+Machine Learning for Finance and Risk Processes.

 When considering artificial intelligence solutions such as machine learning for finance and planning processes, there are typically two camps.